RedisBloom/RedisBloom/docs/commands/bf.info.md

-Return information about a Bloom filter.
+Returns information about a Bloom filter.

 ## Required arguments